 - Development of risk-taking behaviors in intellectual contexts.

 DA was developed to challenge and nurture highly able students.
 In order to maintain a high level of academic rigor and a productive learning environment, participation in DA requires a high level of academic and behavioral standards.

-All DA students must maintain a Grade Point Average (GPA) of B- (2.667) or above in Dimensions Academy subjects and math at the end of each trimester in order to remain in the program.
-DA students' academic performance will be monitored at the end of each trimester throughout the course of the year in order to intervene when necessary if students are not achieving GPA of B- or above.
-If DA students fall below the grade standards at a later time during the school year, the student will be put on Academic Probation for approximately one grading period (10-12 weeks).
-The student’s grade must rise to meet the DA standards by the end of that period of time.
+All DA students must maintain an academic Grade Point Average (GPA) of B- (2.667) or above in Dimensions Academy subjects and math to remain in the program.
+DA students' academic performance will be monitored throughout the course of the year in order to intervene when necessary if students are not achieving GPA of B- or above.